weeyin83/azurepolicyexamples/1-tips-and-tricks/README.md

 $assignment = New-AzureRMPolicyAssignment -Name "Only allow deployment of Standard SKUs" -Scope /subscriptions/00000000-0000-0000-0000-000000000000 -sku @{"Name" = "A1"; "Tier" = "Standard"} -listOfAllowedSKUs $allowedskus -PolicyDefinition $definition
 $assignment
 `````

+One of the commands that I issue in my PowerShell code is **-listofAllowedSKUs** which is the parameter as defined in the policy defintion and then I used the variable I defined early to pass in the values that I want to use.

 ### CLI Parameters